AI assistant — not human

 EPC Group's 47-Point Copilot & M365 Security Review evaluates Conditional Access policies specifically through the lens of Copilot security — identifying gaps that were acceptable before Copilot but are unacceptable now.

-The Implication: Conditional Access policies that were “good enough” before Copilot may be dangerously insufficient now.
-A policy that allows access from unmanaged devices — acceptable when the worst case was an attacker browsing files — is unacceptable when the worst case is an attacker using Copilot to extract and aggregate sensitive data across your entire tenant in minutes.
+The Implication: Conditional Access policies that were once "good enough" may now be dangerously inadequate.
+A policy that allows access from unmanaged devices was acceptable when the worst-case scenario involved an attacker simply browsing files.
+However, this is no longer sufficient.
+Now, the worst-case scenario could involve an attacker using Copilot to extract and compile sensitive data from your entire tenant in just minutes.

 Out of the box, Microsoft 365 Copilot inherits whatever Conditional Access policies exist for the M365 applications it operates through.
 For many organizations, this means minimal or no restrictions.